 Rationing in the UK meant many everyday items were hard to get.
 But rather than go without, women got creative and used substitutes.

-Makeup substitutes included burnt cork for mascara, cochineal or beetroot juice for lipstick, bi-carbonate of soda for deodorant and gravy browning for leg tint were just some of the ways British women kept up appearances.
+Makeup substitutes included burnt cork for mascara and cochineal or beetroot juice for lipstick.
+Similarly, British women kept up appearances by using bicarbonate of soda as a deodorant and gravy browning for tinting legs.

 “The stockings did nothing for morale, they were quite dreadful thick cotton ‘plated’ with rayon.
 We preferred to tint our legs with dilute gravy browning and draw a ‘seam’ up the back with eyebrow pencil.”[2]

-When cosmetic supplies did reach the shops, the word would soon get out and women would queue for hours.
-Even old theatrical make-up found in second-hand shops was used because it was better than nothing.
+When cosmetic supplies did reach the shops, the word would soon get out – and women would queue for hours.
+Old theatrical makeup found in second-hand shops was even better than nothing.

-Rationing didn’t end as soon as the war finished and, for some items, it continued until 1954 in Britain.
-Things slowly but surely came back into regular circulation after the war.
+Rationing didn’t end as soon as the war finished.
+For example, it continued until 1954 in Britain for some items.
+However, things did slowly but surely come back into regular circulation.
 More makeup products started to reach the shelves, eagerly bought by women whenever possible.

 “We had no real cosmetics so we dyed our legs to look like stockings and wore beetroot juice for lipstick….”[3]